 DANCING URBAN LEGEND: Cyd Charisse’s legs were insured for a million bucks each.

-Cyd Charisse (born Tula Elice Finklea) sadly passed away last year.
+Cyd Charisse (born Tula Elice Finklea) sadly passed away a few years ago.

 The gorgeous dancer with the beautiful long legs was a screen starlet for a number of years.